verilog-to-routing/vtr-verilog-to-routing/doc/src/vtr/install_vtr.rst

 The complete VTR flow has been tested on 64-bit Linux systems.
 The flow should work in other platforms (32-bit Linux, Windows with cygwin) but this is untested.

+.. seealso:: More information about building VTR can be found in the :ref:`developer_guide`

 Please :ref:`let us know <contact>` your experience with building VTR so that we can improve the experience for others.

 The tools included official VTR releases have been tested for compatibility.